Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Experiments

 \section{Experiments}

 We illustrate the construction of confidence bands and two-sample tests on synthetic data sets of pairs of graphs.
 For that, we consider different random graph models and combine them to create independent pairs of graphs.
-Let us present the models.